 Method to disinfect a CAG bed using chlorine dioxide.

-The only inorganic biocide suitable for disinfecting CAG beds is chlorine dioxide.
 The procedure to disinfect with this compound is as follows:

 1.- Calculate the volume of ClO solution2 required.
 This should completely flood the CAG bed.
 CAG beds typically have a porosity of around 40%.
 That is, the 40% of the volume of the bed is empty space (formed by the space between the carbon particles and by the space within the pores).
 The 60% of the remaining space is taken up by the solid.
 Gravel beds or support gravel have a porosity of about 30%.

 The CAG contained in a 48 ”diameter, 72” high fiberglass tank is required to be disinfected.
 The coal is placed on a bed of support gravel.
 The volume of the CAG is 40 ft3 and the volume of the gravel is 6 ft3.
 It is required to completely flood the bed with CAG, and leave a 40 cm supernatant.
 Calculate the volume of chlorine dioxide solution to prepare.

 Inner diameter of the tank (we will assume that it is equal to the nominal diameter) = 48 ”.

 Tank inner diameter = 48 ”= 4 ft